rtcharity/eahub.org/README.md

 We support the most recent version of Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge.

-We support browsers with JavaScript disabled, but they will receive a degraded experience without dynamic client-side functionality.
-Because our JavaScript works only in modern browsers, legacy browsers like Internet Explorer receive the same degraded experience.

 # Commit Message Practices

 These are primarily for the benefit of maintainers, but all contributors are